Thihasoehlaing/AiChat/README.md

-# Build and Deploy Your Own ChatGPT AI Application That Will Help You Code with VanillaJs
+# Build Your Own ChatGPT AI Application That Will Help You Code with VanillaJs

 ### Learn your development career from - https://www.jsmastery.pro